 There are a few things that are important depending on your circumstances.
 If you are an American citizen and traveling with no kids, feel free to skip ahead!

 Right now, there are specific requirements for traveling to the USA, as I said in my intro.
 This is changing for land travel in November, but currently still applies to flying into the USA.
 Ages 2 and up need a negative COVID test or proof of recovery from COVID to enter the USA.
 They allow antigen testing, which is cheaper than a PCR test.
-It must be TAKEN no more than 3 days before departure.
+It must be TAKEN 1 day before departure.
 If you live in Ontario, you lucky duck you, this only costs $40 at any Shoppers Drug Mart.
 For us in BC, it’s a bit more expensive.
 You can take the test at most airports (in our case it was YVR), or you can find a clinic that will do it.
 I check this for my clients often, and new ones are popping up all of the time!

 We ended up at a fantastic option called Live Well Medical Centre.
 They were professional, quick, clean and I highly recommend them.
 There is free parking and it costs $99 plus GST for adults.
 If you have 2 adults and 2 kids that need testing then they will do $99 for the adults, and only $50 plus GST for the kids!
 If we had been able to do this for our July trip to Walt Disney World, it would’ve saved us hundreds of dollars!
 The results were ready in 15 minutes, and they gave us digital AND physical copies.

+When we went, it was 1-3 days before.
 We tested on Saturday October 2nd and got our negative test results right away.
 Sunday morning, October 3rd, we had a latte in bed and checked in online.
 Since our trip in July, they have really streamlined the process.
 We checked into our flight, uploaded a picture of our negative COVID test, AND we were even able to do a digital attestation all at once.
 Last time we had to print them, so this was much preferred.
 This is why I think it’s worth getting that negative test a couple of days before, so that you have zero stress when checking in.

 Travelers with Kids Under 12: